 One of the fascinating aspects of the life in Thailand is to see how an encounter place is between several cultures and Asian people.
 In any place, it is not more obvious than in Bangkok, where you have one of largest Chinatowns of the world, two Little Índias, Little Tokyo, Korea Town and Arab Street.

-The Thai culture in itself is largely a mixture of the Indian and Chinese influences.
+The Thai culture in itself is largely a mixture of Indian and Chinese influences.
 In the old times, the Asian Southeast was the medium point of the marine trips among the Indian and Chinese civilizations.
-The Buddhism and a writing system came from India.
-The ceramic, the tea and the noodles resulted of China.
-The Thai language, with his tonal aspect, has his origin in China, but a great part of the vocabulary is lent in India.
+Buddhism and a writing system came from India.
+The ceramic, the tea, and the noodles resulted of China.
+The Thai language, with its tonal aspect, has its origin in China, but a great part of the vocabulary is lent in India.

-In the modern times, Bangkok is a center of international aerial day and a destiny of vacations for people of everyone.
+In modern times, Bangkok is a center of international aerial day and a destination for vacations for people everyone.
 To live in Thailand, you put places like Angkor Wat, I Bleated, Kuala Lumpur, Singapore, Hong Kong, Shanghai, Peking, Seoul, Tokyo and Katmandu.

-Chiang Mai and Phuket are very connected with the international airports.
-When I go back home, a lot of times I leave Chiang Mai for Seoul, where I change for an airplane returned to the United States.
-By-pass Bangkok allows to save a long time and money
+Chiang Mai and Phuket are very connected with international airports.
+When I go back home, a lot of times I leave Chiang Mai for Seoul, where I change for an airplane to return to the United States.
+By-pass Bangkok allows saving a long time and money.

 Cost of living